ipfs/ipfs-docs/docs/concepts/what-is-ipfs.md

 # What is IPFS?

-IPFS is a modular suite of protocols and standards for organizing and moving data, designed from the ground up with the principles of <VueCustomTooltip label="A way to address data by its hash rather than its location (IPs)." underlined>content addressing</VueCustomTooltip> and peer-to-peer networking.
+IPFS is a modular suite of <VueCustomTooltip label="A set of standards, rules or procedures for transmitting data between computers, including how the information will be structured and how each computer will send and receive it.
+Notable examples include TCP/IP, HTTP/S, SMTP, and DNS." underlined multiline is-medium is-bottom>protocols</VueCustomTooltip> for organizing and moving data, designed from the ground up with the principles of <VueCustomTooltip label="A way to address data by its hash rather than its location (IPs)." underlined multiline>content addressing</VueCustomTooltip> and <VueCustomTooltip label="A network of computers model in which each party has equivalent capabilities and can initiate a communication session." underlined multiline is-medium>peer-to-peer networking</VueCustomTooltip>.
+Because IPFS is <VueCustomTooltip label="Software released under a license that grants users the rights to use, study, change, and distribute the software and its source code to anyone and for any purpose.
+Open-source software is often developed in a collaborative public manner that encourages contributions from users." underlined multiline is-medium>open-source</VueCustomTooltip>, there are multiple <VueCustomTooltip label="Software, written in any programming language, with functionality to process and transmit content-addressed data as specified by the IPFS protocol.
+Some implementations are optimized for specific use cases or devices, or use different subsystems to handle content-addressed data." underlined multiline is-medium>implementations</VueCustomTooltip> of IPFS.

 :::callout
-This guide is part 1 of a 2-part introduction to the basic concepts of IPFS.
-See the second part: [**How IPFS Works**](../concepts//how-ipfs-works.md), which covers how the different subsystems that IPFS is comprised and how they work.
+This guide is part 1 of a 2-part introduction to [the basic concepts of IPFS](../concepts/README.md#learn-the-basics).
+The second part, [**How IPFS Works**](../concepts//how-ipfs-works.md), covers the different subsystems that IPFS is comprised of and how each one works.
 :::

 In this conceptual guide, you'll learn: